Mugna46/DSS_project/doc/report_DSS.typ

 }
 ```
 #v(0.5em)
-In this manner on one hand, the malware ensures its persistence: even if the user tries to uninstall the app or reboot the device, on the next power‐on the receiver guarantees that LockActivity is immediately launched; on the other hand, simply running LockActivity from the start allows the malware to hide its malicious operations.
+In this manner on one hand, the malware ensures its persistence: even if the user tries to uninstall the app or reboot the device, on the next power‐on the receiver guarantees that `LockActivity` is immediately launched. `LockActivity` also allow the malware to hide its malicious operations.

 === Activities